 Respondent Response Rationale Cepro Yes ENGIE Yes We are in agreement with the Workgroup's proposal of 29 June 2024.
 From our perspective this change will not require any systems changes and can be implemented outside the normal BSC Systems release cycle.
-IMServ Yes We assume the implementation date will be 3 months after Authority approval.
+IMServ No This modification in its' current form should not be progressed.
 Northern Powergrid Yes We are comfortable with the Workgroup's recommendation.
 SNRG Yes We agree to the suggested implementation date of the 29th June 2024.
 Stark Yes UKPN No We believe that a DCUSA change is required to fully deliver any solution.
 Also, further clarification as to how this would practically operate across myriad parties both within and beyond the BSC with corresponding concerns as to settlement impact.
 We note that some of the outlined controls are themselves dependent on the Consultation outcome.
 As a result we do not believe that the date proposed is practical or appropriate.